danielharding3/RedditMapReduce/README.md

 # RedditMapReduce
-Uses MapReduce to find total number of interactions on an imageID in a Reddit Post
+Uses MapReduce to find total number of interactions on an imageID in a Reddit Post; see Project Description PDF